ChuckHend/pg_vectorize/INSTALLATION.md

 # Installing pg_vectorize

-To install the pg_vectorize extension into an Postgres installation, run the following on the same host as Postgres:
+To install the pg_vectorize extension into an existing Postgres cluster, run the following on the same host as Postgres:

 1. Install [Rust](https://www.rust-lang.org/tools/install)